Research Activities

 Panorama Atual dos Projetos de Pesquisa Integrados (USP/UNIR)

-Place: São Paulo, Brazil
+Sao Paulo, Brazil 2022

 I presented my master’s thesis project at the event Panorama Atual dos Projetos de Pesquisa Integrados, which focused on the progress of collaborative initiatives between the University of São Paulo (USP) and the Federal University of Rondônia (UNIR).
 My talk emphasized the value of international research collaboration, highlighting fieldwork in the Chilean Andes and my joint academic affiliation with the University of Bergen (UiB).
 The event served as a platform for interdisciplinary dialogue and cross-institutional research planning in Brazil.